ListeningApp/listening-modal-llm/training_documents/principles_cache/principles.md

 Students need to be fully prepared for their independent practice.
 Sometimes, it may be appropriate for a teacher to practice some of the seatwork problems with the entire class before students begin independent practice.

-Research has found that students were more engaged when their teacher circulated around the room, and monitored and supervised their seatwork.
+Research has found that students were more engaged when their teacher circulated around the room, and monitored and

+The best way to become an expert is through practice-thousands of hours of practice.
+The more the practice, the better the performance.

+supervised their seatwork.
 The optimal time for these contacts was thirty seconds or less.
 Classrooms where the teachers had to stop at students' desks and provide a great deal of explanation during seatwork were the classrooms where students were making errors.
 These errors occurred because the guided practice was not sufficient for students to engage productively in independent practice.
 This reiterates the importance of adequately preparing students before they begin their independent practice.

 Some investigators have developed procedures, such as cooperative learning, during which students help each other as they study.
 Research has shown that all students tend to achieve more in these settings than do students in regular settings.
 Presumably, some of the advantage comes from having to explain the material to someone else and/or having someone else (other than the teacher) explain the material to the student.
 Cooperative learning offers an opportunity for students to get feedback from their peers about correct as well as incorrect responses, which promotes both engagement and learning.
-These cooperative/competitive settings are also valuable for helping slower students in a class by providing extra instruction for them.
+These cooperative and competitive settings are also valuable for helping slower students in a class by providing extra instruction for them.

 Ten.
 Engage students in weekly and monthly review: Students need to be involved in extensive practice in order to develop well-connected and automatic knowledge.